Southampton-RSG-Training/industry-skills-agile-training/episodes/14-estimation-prioritisation.md

 - Create a GitHub Project Board to manage issues
 - Add backlog items to the Project Board
 - Describe the key principles and approaches to estimation
-- Apply MoSCoW with a client to prioritise items in a product backlog
+- Apply MoSCoW internally to initially prioritise items in a product backlog

 ::::::::::::::::::::::::::::::::::::::::::::::::